Skip to content

 Profile

 I am the state turfgrass pathologist for South Carolina with a faculty appointment of 70% Extension and 30% Research.
-My tenure home is within the Department of Plant and Environmental Sciences and I am located at the Pee Dee Research and Education Center in Florence, SC.
+My tenure home is within the Department of Plant and Environmental Sciences and I am located in the Biosystems Research Complex on Clemson Main Campus.
 My extension activities include organization and participation in educational programs offered as turfgrass research field days, regional and national organization conferences and trade shows, reports in trade publications and in online outlets, and diagnosis of disease and nematode issues in turfgrasses.
 Research in my program is centered on innovative strategies to limit turfgrass and crop loss from plant pathogens including fungi, bacteria, and nematodes.
 Fungal pathogens are prominent pests of many grass hosts, yet nematode and bacterial disease issues have increased in recent years, illustrating the need for research across the entire microbial community or “microbiome.”
 Our microbiome research is designed to understand both plant-microbe and microbe-microbe interactions.
 Improved understanding will enhance disease etiology, management recommendations, and possibly identify new beneficial microbes for enhancing turfgrass health.
 Research trials are performed yearly to examine cultural and chemical management of diseases commonly observed in the state and region.

 Research Interests